mckayc/task-donegeon/README.md

 -   **Week of November 24, 2025 (v0.4.52):**
     -   **Customizable Dashboard:** All cards on the Dashboard are now collapsible and can be reordered via drag-and-drop.
 Your preferred layout and collapsed states are saved automatically to your profile, allowing for a personalized view of your most important information.

+-   **Week of November 17, 2025 (v0.4.46):**
+    -   **eBook Reader Redesign:** The EPUB reader has been completely overhauled with a new UI.
+It now features permanent, opaque top and bottom bars for controls, an "immersive" mode to hide the UI for distraction-free reading, a scrubbable progress slider for quick navigation, a dedicated "add bookmark" button, and a subtle page-turn animation.

+-   **Week of November 10, 2025 (v0.4.45):**
+    -   **EPUB Reader Overhaul:** The eBook reader has been significantly upgraded with fullscreen mode, swipe controls, light/dark themes, improved bookmark display (with progress percentage), and database-backed progress syncing for a seamless experience across devices.
+Session and total time read are now also tracked and displayed.
+    -   **Media Library Enhancements:** Added the ability to create folders, fixed upload paths, and implemented drag-and-drop for files and folders in the media library.
+    -   **Bug Fixes:** Resolved an issue allowing users to complete daily duties multiple times and fixed a syntax error on the server.
+    -   **Quality of Life:** Added timestamps to the approvals page for better tracking.

 -   **November 3, 2025 (v0.4.28):**
     -   **The Arcade Expansion:** Five new minigames have been added: Dragon's Dice (Farkle), Rune Breaker, Dungeon Dash, Forge Master, and Archer's Folly.
     -   **Arcade Leaderboard:** A new "All-Time Arcade Legends" leaderboard now appears in the Arcade, showing top players based on cumulative scores across all games.